mr-corso/heroku-buildpack-wildfly/README.md

 You can configure the Wildfly version by creating a file called `system.properties` in the root directory of your project and setting the property `wildfly.version`.
+The version has to be one of the defined ones from <https://wildfly.org/downloads.>

 ```properties
 wildfly.version=16.0.0.Final